-Our QA kickoffs involve quite a lot virtual conference interaction for the distributed team.
+Our QA kickoffs involve quite a lot of virtual conference interaction for the distributed team.
 The QA Kickoff happens once the Spiking and Speccing is complete and the document goes final.
 Teammates vet the features and specs further as they try to find holes in the planned implementation, the planned UX, and to devise a test plan for the feature.

-This meeting is also a final gate for the feature (before development begins) and is used to establish the quality bar before product can ship.
+This meeting is also a final gate for the feature (before development begins) and is used to establish the quality bar before the product can ship.
 Notes from the QA Kick-off meeting are left on the Spec for the feature.
 This allows anyone not present in the meeting to also chime in with suggestions for test planning.

 6. Sprint planning

 With four releases per year, we simply must plan carefully what’s in and what’s out for each release.
-At this point, the specs already have the task breakdowns, and for each spec in Confluence we create one Epic in JIRA.
+At this point, the specs already have the task breakdowns, and for each spec in Confluence, we create one Epic in Jira.
 Then below this Epic, we create the tasks which the engineer has identified in the speccing sprint.

 The first sprint on Spiking and Speccing gives us good information to consider de-scoping or even dropping a particular spec if it’s not worth jeopardizing the overall release schedule.
 Sprint planning therefore really allows us to fix a release date with much higher confidence.

 By the way, we’ve learned that sprint planning is best done separately in each office first.
 It turns out that trying to do live sprint planning across many time zones and cultures is too tricky.
-So once all tasks and stories are planned and in the next sprint, the planner will look at JIRA Agile and ensure each Task has been story-pointed and resource availability has been factored.
+So once all tasks and stories are planned and in the next sprint, the planner will look at Jira Agile and ensure each Task has been story-pointed and resource availability has been factored.

 7. Daily stand-ups

-At the end of each workday, we leave a #standup message in HipChat.
+At the end of each workday, we leave a #standup message in Stride.
 This is the best place to ask questions that have arisen during the day or to flag any blocking tasks or issues.
 Since the last retrospective, developers also report their Review Inbox count.
 This encourages people to get their reviews done on time as often developers may inadvertently block progress if they’re not performing their reviews on time.

 8. Sprint demos